MosesSupposes/Purescript-By-Example/text/chapter10.md

 We might want to wrap Javascript values and functions for a number of reasons:

 - A function takes multiple arguments, but we want to call it like a curried function.
-- We might want to use the `Eff` monad to keep track of any JavaScript side-effects.
+- We might want to use the `Effect` monad to keep track of any JavaScript side-effects.
 - It might be necessary to handle corner cases like `null` or `undefined`, to give a function the correct runtime representation.

 For example, suppose we wanted to recreate the `head` function on arrays by using a foreign declaration.
 In JavaScript, we might write the function as follows: